SilentVoid13/Silent_Pass/README.md

 You can build the Windows binary using `mingw` (`i686-w64-mingw32-gcc`).

+In order to build it, you will need to get the 32 bits version of each of the dependencies listed below.

+You might experience some trouble when compiling with an old version of `gcc` or `mingw` (Tested and working with version >= 8.3)

-Compiling time can be quite long because of the various dependencies (~1 min)
+Compiling time can be quite long because of the various dependencies (~1 min).

 For Linux, you will need `gcc` :